waleedmebane/allsembly-prototype/docs/installation_and_testing.md

 `sudo apt-get install apache2 libapache2-mod-fcgid openssl graphviz graphviz-dev`

 Next, install Python.
-If you are using Ubuntu 16.04, you will need to install from source.
+If you are using Ubuntu 16.04 or 18.04, you will need to install from source.
 With later versions of Ubuntu you may be able to install using `apt-get install python3` (you need a Python version >=3.7), but it will place Python in /usr/bin; so you will either have to modify the